MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-overview.md

 ### Active probing

-An active probe can either be a request sent to a web probe server or a DNS lookup for a specific NCSI address.
+An active probe is an http request sent to a web probe server for a specific NCSI address.
 The server is hosted by Microsoft on the internet but can also be an enterprise’s own private probe server, which is a more uncommon scenario.
 When NCSI sends the probe and receives a valid response, it considers the client device to have internet connectivity.

 When NCSI doesn’t detect internet connectivity, it's either that the probe is not completing, or the probe is completing with failure.
 Some reasons for not completing can be device, network configuration, or other environmental issues.
 An example of completing with a failure is receiving an **HTTP 403 Forbidden** response, usually indicating a proxy blocked the outbound probe.

 > [!WARNING]
-> Do not disable active probing as a resolution to a NCSI issue as passive probing alone is unable to determine all network connectivity issues.
+> Do not disable active probing as a resolution to a NCSI issue as passive polling alone is unable to determine all network connectivity issues.

 The HTTP probe hosts and contents are predefined and found in the following registry path: